dtrckd/pymake/Readme.md

 # PYMAKE

-Pymake is a platform for making reproducible research.
+Pymake is a machine friendly environment for making reproducible research.
 It provides tools adapted to ease the creation, maintenance, tracking and sharing of experiments.
 It has two main paradigms :

 * Manage and navigate in your experiences, as a **command-line** interface.
 * Models and workflows for Machine Learning experiments, as a **framework**.